What is plagiarism? What is meant by "common knowledge"? What is the difference between collaboration and cheating? What is academic honesty?

 From a knowledge of the rules, doing your own work, citing carefully, and asking questions when you're not sure, it becomes easy to prevent costly misunderstandings, embarrassment, grade reductions, hearings, or worse.

-- Plan ahead - Research Paper Planner offers a guide to help schedule your work
+- Research Paper Planner - Plan ahead, the U of S offers a guide to help schedule your work

 - Library Guide to Writing it Right